Facebook Pixel

 Whether probate or letters of administration are granted, the executor’s role is similar.
 This role starts with determining all of the assets and liabilities of the deceased including funeral and burial costs.
 Once probate is granted, the assets are realised and the liabilities are paid.
 Finally, it involves distributing the net assets to the beneficiaries listed in the Will or, where there is no Will, to the beneficiaries entitled to the estate pursuant to the Succession Act 2006.

 It is important that you get advice from an experienced probate solicitor to ensure that an application for probate or an application for letters of administration are made correctly.
-We also have a highly experienced team of wills and estates lawyers who can prepare your Will, or prepare power of attorney/enduring guardianship documents to help you with your estate planning.
+We also have a highly experienced team of wills and probate lawyers who can assist with writing a will, or preparing power of attorney/enduring guardianship documents to help you with your estate planning.

 Contact us now to schedule a consultation with a probate solicitor.